jeppelind/nobel-web-app/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+The app is also deployed to [https://nobel-app-jeppelind.netlify.app/](https://nobel-app-jeppelind.netlify.app/).
+So you can also view it there.

 ## About

 This project is a simple web application that allows you to view and edit Nobel Prize laureates.
 It uses the Nobel Prize API to fetch data and displays it in a list format.